-We examine the power saving potential of an adaptive, outof-order issue queue structure.
+We examine the power saving potential in the design of an adaptive, out-oforder issue queue structure.
 We propose an implementation that divides the issue queue into separate chunks, connected via transmission gates.
 These gates are controlled by signals which determine whether a particular chunk is to be disabled to reduce the effective queue size.
 The queue size control signals are derived from counters that keep track of the active state of each queue entry on a cycle-by-cycle basis.
 After a (programmable) cycle window, the decision to resize the queue can be made based on the activity profile monitored.
-The major contribution of this work is a detailed, circuit-level implementation backed by (AS/X) simulationbased analysis to quantify the net power savings that can be achieved by various levels of queue size reduction.
+The major contribution of this work is a detailed, circuit-level implementation backed by (AS/X) simulation-based analysis to quantify the net power savings that can be achieved by various levels of queue size reduction.
+We also simulated a dynamic adaptation algorithm to illustrate the scenarios where the resizing logic would size the queue up or down, depending on the particular priorities of performance and energy.